adenant/Intro-to-Urban-Analytics/topics/cover/PITCHME.md

 +++

-Presentasi ini dapat diakses di https://gitpitch.com/adenant/Intro-to-Urban-Analytics/master#/
+This presentation can be accessed in https://gitpitch.com/adenant/Intro-to-Urban-Analytics/master#/